 Reeds Lake bike route:

 Embrace the beautiful scene of lake views, dog-walkers, and picnickers as you officially take off at mile marker zero.
-Before you take off, make sure to use the water station and restrooms located at John Collins Park (this is the only official stop for water and bathroom breaks along the route).

 As you takeoff on the Reeds Lake bike route, you’ll experience the flattest and widest paved sections of the trail with a scenic overlook.
 The overlook presents an opportunity for riders to take a picture of the gorgeous scenery, re-adjust their bike equipment, and prepare for the four-mile route ahead.